Racial and Cultural Justice Team

 Grounded in the core values of our faith, the Racial and Cultural Justice Ministry Team seeks to increase multicultural competence within ourselves and the congregation and works to overcome racism in all its forms in our community and nation.

-Please consider joining us at these upcoming events:
+Please consider joining us in these action opportunities and at these upcoming events:

 What Is Right?
 Martin Luther King Jr said: “Conscience asks the question, “Is it right?”
 And there comes a time when we must take a position that is neither safe, nor politic, nor popular, but we must do it because Conscience tells us it is right.”
 How do we know we are doing what is right when it comes to race?
 Is our conscience enough, or are education and courage the way to begin?
 Join us on this Martin Luther King Sunday to explore discerning what is right?